dmojdehi/SwiftGlobe/readme.md

 - Add AR target (for iPhone/iPad)
     - [x] babystep: Add target, with automatic globe placement.  (done but glitchy)
     - [ ] Add placement tracking & lock feedback
+- Add Apple Watch support
+    - [x] babystep: Add watch target, show globe,
+    - [x] use small textures
+    - [x] handle pan & crown-zoom events (nb: no pinch gesture on the watch!)
+    - NB: integrating the globe into your own app will take a little work: e.g. the gesture & crown behavior must be handled in your InterfaceController
 - [x] show city lights on darkside (shader modifier)
 - [ ] add point-to-point connection visualization
 - [ ] cubemap for earth texture (fix slight smearing at poles)